 The only way to get a super-accurate prediction line is to compute the shot via the physics engine, before it is played.
 You can’t write approximations and expect them to match the built in physics beyond the most basic of shots.
 Unfortunately, Unity’s physics engine is tied like clockwork to the FixedUpdate calls, and can’t be computed separately to the passage of real time.
 In other engines, you can often take a full copy of the physics world, then allow it to run several seconds of updates all within a single frame.
 Then you can present the results as a preview line instantly.

-As the game was developed, it appears totally insoluble within Unity.
+As the game was developed, it appears totally insoluble within Unity, just like csgo, the people at Elitist Gaming boost csgo players you can have a look.
 You simply don’t have API access to the physics engine at the level required to precompute outcomes.
 This was a classic case of designing around the problem, rather than solving it directly.
 Rather than giving the player an instant preview line, the game fires invisible golf balls into the scene continuously and records where they go.
 The frame by frame progress of each ball is shown as a separate preview line.
 It gives an interesting mix of perfect prediction, but delayed, so you can’t expect to easily find that perfect ridiculous implausible bounce shot.
 Add to that the imperfect precision of touch inputs, and it actually gives a lovely balance between prescience and guesswork.

 Unity’s physics engine presented another challenge too.
 Since the levels are made from lots of separate blocks, the simple approach is to build them from lots of separate prefabs, each with their own built in collider to form the ground – a lot harder to work with than coding for Clash of Clans, or even a clash of clans hack app (which is usually simpler than coding a game).
 The problem is that where two flat colliders meet, there’s a little seam.
 When a ball rolls across that seam, it sometimes catches on it and flips up into the air.
 This is a disaster for the gameplay since it gives unexpected bounces on smooth ground, and lets people break the level design by hopping over things they shouldn’t be able to.